-He may think that he has a particularly good insight into the company.
-Besides, he believes that he knows precisely what great management is working there.
-And buying shares of the competition would be out of the question for reasons of conscience alone.
+We may even think that he has insight into the company.
+As he has all the insights, he should know precisely what excellent management is working there.
+And buying shares of the competitor would be out of the question for reasons of conscience alone.

 Another example is the allocation of income streams to several asset classes.
 Just take a look at the chart below.
-There you can see from individual examples that it is possible to achieve high returns as well as low returns with the same asset class.
+We can see that it is possible to achieve high returns and low returns with almost every asset class.

 It only makes kind of sense to look at the risk correlation

-The only theoretically sensible reason to buy different asset classes with a similar risk profile is if the risks do not correlate.
+I think that the only theoretically sensible reason to buy different asset classes with a similar risk profile is if the risks do not correlate.
 A low correlation exists when one asset class performs poorly, and the performance of the other asset class remains positive.
-To test if and to what extent different asset classes correlate, I looked at the performance of the following asset classes since 1995:
+To show if and to what extent different asset classes correlate, I looked at the performance of the following asset classes since 1995:

 - Crude Oil Price;

 - US large caps;

 - US small caps;

 - Emerging Markets Stocks;

 In the chart below, we see a high correlation between most asset classes.
 Only two asset classes proved to be less correlative, and these were cash and high-grade bonds.
 However, these asset classes have not generated above-average returns in times other asset classes have crashed.
 Plainly speaking, they have merely mitigated the losses of the other asset classes.